richteague/disksurf/paper/paper.md

 # Summary

  `disksurf` implements the method presented in `@pinte:2018` to extract the molecular emission surface (i.e., the height above the midplane from which molecular emission arises) in moderately inclined protoplanetary disks.
-The Python-based code leverages the open-source `gofish` `[@gofish]` package to read in and interact with FITS data cubes used for essentially all astronomical observations at submillimeter wavelengths.
+The Python-based code leverages the open-source `GoFish` `[@GoFish]` package to read in and interact with FITS data cubes used for essentially all astronomical observations at submillimeter wavelengths.
+The code also uses the open-source `detect_peaks.py` routine from `@Duarte:2021` for peak detection.
 For a given set of geometric parameters specified by the user, `disksurf` will return a surface object containing both the disk-centric coordinates of the surface as well as the gas temperature and rotation velocity at those locations.
 The user is able to 'filter' the returned surface using a variety of clipping and smoothing functions.
 Several simple analytical forms commonly adopted in the protoplanetary disk literature can then be fit to this surface using either a chi-squared minimization with `scipy` `[@Virtanen:2020]` or through an Monte-Carlo Markov-Chain approach with `emcee` `[@Foreman-Mackey:2016]`.
 To verify the 3D geometry of the system is well constrained, `disksurf` also provides diagnostic functions to plot the emission surface over channel maps of line emission (i.e., the emission morphology for a specific frequency).

 # Statement of need